joezorry/AwesomeFoodList/README.md

 ### Unlicense

-This code is distrubuted with UNLICENSE.
+This code is distributed with UNLICENSE.